hashivim/homebrew-hashibrew/README.md

 ## Using This Tap

-All of these formulas (c'mon, "formulae" is silly, we're not speaking Latin here) conflict with ones in Homebrew mainline, so you'll need to install them with the `markcornick/rogue` prefix, thus:
+Almost all of these formulas (c'mon, "formulae" is silly, we're not speaking Latin here) conflict with ones in Homebrew mainline, so you'll need to install them with the `markcornick/rogue` prefix, thus:

     brew tap install markcornick/rogue/terraform